cozy/cozy-controller/README.md

 [wiki](https://github.com/mycozycloud/cozy-controller/wiki) or
 [Haibu original documentation](https://github.com/nodejitsu/haibu/blob/master/README.md)

+Installation:

+    npm install cozy-controller -g

+Run following command to see all available actions:

+    cozy-controller --help

 # About Cozy

 This app is suited to be deployed on the Cozy platform.
 Cozy is the personal